ShivarajGalagali5/temporal-rasa/README.md

 ## **Roadmap (2025–2027)**

-The Temporal Rasa program is planned to expand into **20–100 papers**, covering lot.
+The Temporal Rasa program is planned to expand into multiple papers and domains.

 ---